Last Updated on February 11, 2022 by Muhammad Junaid Khalid

 It is a kind of malware that usually locks down your files and whole pc and threatens to erase everything or to publicize your private files unless you pay a ransom.

-To counter THE CREEPER, the developers created 1st antivirus named THE REAPER.
-Richard Skrenta, a high school student, had developed the first real computer virus “Elk Cloner” in 1981.
+To counter THE CREEPER and to ensure PC virus protection, developers created 1st antivirus named THE REAPER.
+Richard Skrenta, a high school student, had developed the first real computer virus, “Elk Cloner” in 1981.

-While developers created these viruses and malware as experiments or as a joke, it would not be long before criminals had found a brand new tool to commit more crimes.
+While developers created these viruses and malware as experiments or as a joke, it would not be long before criminals had found a brand-new tool to commit more crimes.
+This is why it’s important to seek protection against malware and viruses.

 The people who produce viruses don’t seem to be just hobbyists; they are skillful (or professional criminals).
 Viruses are not simply there to slow your pc down; they’re there to steal info from you.
 They’ll either take your monetary info or steal your money directly or they’ll steal your personal information or private files.